Condos and other communities can be extremely expensive to manage, lets look at a few things you can do to cut costs.

-Look for cost-effective communication methods that’ll simplify the process.
-People don’t have time to read lengthy letters, emails, and newsletters.
-They’re also less inclined to pay attention to fliers and bulletin boards.
+Look for cost-effective communication methods that will appeal to your community.
+People generally don’t have the time or patience to read lengthy letters, emails, and newsletters, and many residents ignore flyers and bulletin boards.

-It’s better to state your point swiftly using short and concise messages that are delivered through an agreeable channel.
+It’s better to state your point swiftly using short and concise messages that are delivered through an accessible channel.

-There’s also a discussion forum feature that unit owners can use to communicate about important topics that affect the community.
-Not forgetting the budget mail-out and website builder features for added communication options.
+There’s also a discussion forum feature that owners can use to share ideas, ask questions and raise points about important topics that affect the community.

 Reduce trash bill with a compost container

 Incorporate a compost bin to reduce your annual trash bill.
 You must educate your community about the benefits of composting because some people might be apprehensive about separating their organic trash from the rest of their rubbish.